hidacow/mjai-reviewer-ui/README.md

     > You might need to implement 3-player `libriichi3p` library yourself, or get one from the Akagi project through donation

-- A working config for each version of Mortal, including:
+- A valid config for each version of Mortal, including:

   - A trained model file
   - (optional) a GRP model file (you can remove the need of it by modifying some code in mortal)